 Think about where you would like to work throughout your career, and ensure the qualification you choose is recognised there - the chances are you won’t be disappointed.
 You may, however, have to think about the types of business that are most common in that region.

 Who would you like to work for?

-This is probably one of the biggest differences between the two qualifications.
-Because of CIMA’s focus on management accounting in a business context, it’s ideal for those who know they want to work in the finance or management functions of bigger organisations.
+This is probably one of the biggest differences between these two recognised accountancy qualifications.
+Because of CIMA’s focus on management accounting in a business context, it’s the most suitable accountancy qualification for those who know they want to work in the finance or management functions of bigger organisations.
 It equips you with skills that will enable you to work across functions with the strategic needs of the business in mind, and that’s great for large employers.

 However, ACCA’s broader approach to accountancy skills means you can work in a wide range of sectors.
 It also ensures you have everything you need to work for yourself as a self-employed accountant, or in an accountancy practice where you will work with clients.
 If you’re not sure that a career in big business is right for you, this could be a better option.

-Earlier this year, we interviewed 149 finance and accountancy employers and found out that both CIMA and ACCA qualifications are highly regarded when it comes to entry-level recruitment.
-While some of the respondents commented that the preference for a specific qualification depends upon the role, CIMA and ACCA’s popularity shows that most firms still prefer candidates to hold the largest and most widely recognised qualifications, even for entry-level accountancy roles.
+Earlier this year, we interviewed 149 finance and accountancy employers and found out that both ACCA and CIMA qualifications are highly regarded when it comes to entry-level recruitment.
+While some of the respondents commented that the preference for a specific qualification depends upon the role, CIMA and ACCA’s popularity shows that most firms still prefer candidates to hold the largest and most widely recognised accountancy qualifications, even for entry-level accountancy roles.

-If you are on your way to becoming CIMA qualified or currently a CIMA member check out these 5 essential points to boost your career.
+If you are on your way to obtaining a CIMA qualification or currently a CIMA member, check out these 5 essential points to boost your career.
 If you are ACCA qualified or working towards your ACCA qualification then these 5 tips will be more interesting for you.